surveycto/timed-choice/README.md

 **Important:** You need to include a choice with the value of `-99`.
 This choice will be hidden by the field plug-in, but it will be selected if the time runs out without a choice selected.

 ## Parameters
-There are several parameters, but all of them are optional
+There are several parameters, but all of them are optional.
+The most important parameter is the `duration` parameter, but the other parameters can help you further customize the field with ease.
+Feel free to leave the parameter out if you do not need it.

 |**Name**|**Description**|**Default**|
 |---|---|---|